Tennessene/jDOSBox/README.md

 </APPLET>
 ```

 More Info: The `~` folder is the home directory for the user.
-On Windows this might be `c:\users\name\`
+On Windows, this might be `c:\users\name\`
-jDOSBox will download the zip mentioned in the download1 parameter and unzip in the folder
+jDOSBox will download the zip mentioned in the download1 parameter and unzip it in the folder
 `~/.jdosbox/<zip name>/` then it is up to you to issue the proper mount command.
 You can either
 mount an image file you just downloaded via imgmount.
 Or you can mount the entire directory.